 - Department of Veterans’ Affairs (DVA) Community Nursing.

 Some funded programs only operate in specific areas.
-Please contact your local service centre for more information.
+Please contact the local office nearest to you for more information.

 Last reviewed March 31, 2019.